 - Be in front of your customers: Your name and persona as a brand can be even more powerful than the name of your business.
 Food artisans and farmers use Farmer’s Markets to launch new products and build face-to-face relationships with their community.
 Tech companies do the same by holding Tweetups and conferences that let them mingle with customers and one-day-I’ll-get-ya customers.

 - Start answering the phone: Don’t let any call go to voicemail when you’re available to pick up.
-Don’t direct people to email, and don’t even start conversations in email.
-Emails can come off so impersonal and often your tone doesn’t translate well and can lead to a communication breakdown.
+Don’t direct people to email when they want to talk.
+Some people prefer a real conversation.
+Besides, emails can be impersonal (helloooo autoresponders) and often your tone doesn’t translate well and can lead to a communication breakdown.
 If your customer sounds chatty, don’t end the call too briefly, keep talking.
 One time a customer service rep asked me to give him a call after I sent him a Tweet.
 From there we actually chatted about social media marketing for about an hour.
-Now I promote their business at every publishing conference I speak at because there’s a loyalty that was established in that hour (plus, their business is pretty rad too.)
+Now I promote their business at every publishing conference I speak at because there’s a loyalty that was established in that hour.

 - Make your customers feel smart: Loyal customers are planted and grown; they’re not just in bloom the moment they walk into your store.
 Part of being an extraordinary business owner is the ability to connect with your customers in such a way that each one feels like they left with more than they walked in with.
 Accomplish this by educating customers through your interactions, which can be easily attained in any type of business.